KRyan23/CycleScene/readme.md

         | 4 | As a First Time, Returning or Frequent Visitor | I would like to cancel the checkout process and not proceed to payment | So that I can easily exit out of the payment process should we change our mind | &#9744; |

         &nbsp;

-    'Checked'
-     &#9745;

-      I would like to view individual products details | So that I can easily identify, price, product highlights, description, features, extra images and star ratings.

-      This user story has been tested so that when the user clicks/taps on a product be it in mobile or desktop, all product details are displayed in a user friendly format.
-These include the 'star rating' first followed by, extra images, highlights, description, features and price.